riban-bw/modular/README.md

 ## Building

 There are two core elements to _riban modular_: Hardware panels (including the firmware that runs on them) and the core.
 Panel firmware is written in C++ for the STMicroelectronics STM32 range of ARM based microcontrollers.
 The core is written in C++ for the Raspberry Pi ARM based SBC.
 VSCode IDE is used by the developer with plugins including platformio, which provides the build platform for the STM32 firmware.
+VSCode is run on a development PC, connected via ssh to the target (Raspberry Pi) platform.

 ### Core